9 Secrets To Building A Profitable High-Ticket Dropshipping Business

 You need to be really well-organized.
-Organization is key.
+Organization is the key.
 Organization really should be a whole separate one here, but I just thought of it now.
-Organization is really important.
-And you need to use tools to stay organized online, like to-do-lists, and note apps, and spreadsheets, and things like that.
-But the more you're organized with your business information, the more you're going to be able to take care of everything, and follow up, and run a good business.
-So organization is key.
+Organization is really important and you need to use tools to stay organized online, like to-do-lists, and note apps, and spreadsheets, and things like that.
+But the more you're organized with your business information, the more you're going to be able to take care of everything and follow up, and run a good business.
+So organization is the key.
 So focus on productivity and organization, and learning it, and just being a student of it every single day, you'll get really far.

-Okay.
-The last one is goal setting, and planning, and action taking.
+The last one is goal setting and planning, and action-taking.
 It's really important in the very beginning and throughout your business to set really good goals for your business, things that are clear, things that are achievable, and to write those down somewhere that you can always look at them later on.
 And set goals for this month, for the quarter, for the year, 5 years, and 10 years, all right?

 And these don't necessarily have to be anything that you think are actually going to do, but they definitely need to be there.
 So set those goals.
 Just make them wildly crazy goals, make them within reason, don't just put like, "I want to make $10 billion in a month," because that's probably not going to happen, but make them reasonable.
 But make them a little bit beyond what you expect and I think you'll get them.
 If you put goals out there, magic happens, your mind goes to work, asking the question, how can I do it?
 And you start asking for help from your peers, and everybody else, your partners, and stuff like that, and you actually might attain that goal.

-All right.
-So mindset is a big deal game.
-Okay, without mindset and all that stuff I just talked about, it's really important, you're not going to get anywhere.
+All right!
+So the mindset is a big deal game.
+Without mindset and all that stuff I just talked about, it's really important, you're not going to get anywhere.
 So have that stuff foundationally in your life first and then we can move on to the actual high-ticket drop shipping steps.
 Okay?
 So let's get into it.

-Oftentimes they'll need to use financing for that sort of a purchase, or they'll need to do something else.
+Oftentimes they'll need to use financing for that sort of purchase, or they'll need to do something else.
 And you need to be protected as well because if you accept a credit card purchase, you have liability.
-People can file a charge back for 120 days.
+People can file a chargeback for 120 days.
 120 days is a long time, that's four months after they purchased from your website.
-So being that someone can purchase something and then four months later file a charge back on it, that's pretty crazy and scary, right?
+So being that someone can purchase something and then four months later file a chargeback on it, that's pretty crazy and scary, right?
 And a lot of credit companies are tough on chargebacks.